Sunny (musical)

-Sunny is a musical with music by Jerome Kern and a libretto by Oscar Hammerstein II and Otto Harbach.
+Sunny is a musical comedy with music by Jerome Kern and a libretto by Oscar Hammerstein II and Otto Harbach.
 The plot involves Sunny, the star of a circus act, who falls for a rich playboy but comes in conflict with his snooty family.
-This show was the follow-up to the 1920 hit musical Sally, both starring Marilyn Miller in the title roles, and it was Kern's first musical together with Hammerstein.
+This show was the follow-up to the 1920 hit musical Sally, both starring Marilyn Miller in the title roles, and it was Kern's first musical in collaboration with Hammerstein.
 Sunny also became a hit, with its original Broadway production in 1925 running for 517 performances.
-The London production starred Binnie Hale.
+The London production starred Binnie Hale and ran for 364 performances, while the UK national tour starred Felice Lascelles and ran for nearly three years.

 Productions

-The musical premiered on Broadway at the New Amsterdam Theatre on September 22, 1925.
-The musical was produced by Charles Dillingham and directed by Hassard Short, with scenic and costume design by James Reynolds.
-The cast included Marilyn Miller as Sunny, Jack Donahue as Jim Deering, Clifton Webb as Harold Harcourt Wendell-Wendell, Mary Hay as "Weenie" Winters, Joseph Cawthorn, Paul Frawley as Tom Warren, Cliff Edwards, Pert KeMoss & Fontana, Esther Howard as Sue Warren, Dorothy Francis, and the George Olsen Orchestra.
+After a two-week tryout run at the Forrest Theatre in Philadelphia, the musical premiered on Broadway at the New Amsterdam Theatre on September 22, 1925.
+It was produced by Charles Dillingham and directed by Hassard Short, with scenic and costume design by James Reynolds.
+The cast included Marilyn Miller as Sunny, Jack Donahue as Jim Deering, Clifton Webb as Harold Harcourt Wendell-Wendell, Mary Hay as "Weenie" Winters, Louis Harrison as the First Mate, Joseph Cawthorn, Paul Frawley as Tom Warren, Cliff Edwards, Pert KeMoss & Fontana, Esther Howard as Sue Warren, Dorothy Francis, and the George Olsen Orchestra.
 Dances for Marilyn Miller were staged by Fred Astaire.
-The musical closed on December 11, 1926 after 517 performances.
+The musical closed on December 11, 1926, after 517 performances.

-The musical was produced in London at the London Hippodrome starting in October 1926.
-The musical starred Binnie Hale as Sunny and Jack Buchanan as Jim Deming.
-Buchanan was also the choreographer, with direction by Charles Mast.
+The show was also produced in London at the Hippodrome, opening on October 7, 1926, and closing on July 16, 1927, after 364 performances.
+It starred Binnie Hale as Sunny and Jack Buchanan as Jim Demming.
+Buchanan doubled as choreographer, with direction by Charles Mast.
+This musical comedy was so popular in the UK that the partnership of Lee Ephraim and Buchanan had two separate companies of actors touring it simultaneously in the provinces; one company—starring Felice Lascelles as Sunny and Max Kirby, then Eric Fawcett, as Jim Demming—did so for nearly three years, opening in Margate on July 4, 1927 and closing in Ilford on May 31, 1930.

-The musical comedy opened at the Empire Theatre, Sydney, Australia, in March 1927.
-It was produced by Ernest C. Rolls and starred the British performers Fred Bluett, Wyn Richmond and Queenie Ashton and American Beatrice Kay.
+Another production of Sunny opened at the Empire Theatre, Sydney, Australia, in March 1927; it was produced by Ernest C. Rolls and starred the British performers Fred Bluett, Wyn Richmond, and Queenie Ashton, as well as the American Beatrice Kay.